Research Interests

 PhD Dissertation (2025): “A Psychophysiological Approach to Modeling Dual-Task Interference: Pupillometry, Cognitive Reserve, and Personalized Performance Prediction”

 This research aims to develop a comprehensive framework for predicting when and why individuals experience cognitive overload in dual-task scenarios, with applications to aging, technology design, and occupational safety.
+Building on my dissertation prospectus, the program integrates: